 Step One – Clean Everything Out

-Right now your garage is probably filled with cars and clutter.
+Right now, your garage is probably filled with cars and clutter.
 Empty the space out completely, taking your time to separate the things you need/want and the things that can be stored elsewhere or discarded.
-Clean the empty space thoroughly and then inspect it carefully.
-Note the condition of the walls and ceiling, the location of outlets, and the overall configuration of your space.
+Clean the space thoroughly and then scrutinize it.
+Note the condition of the walls and ceiling, the location of the outlets, and the overall configuration of your space.

 Step Two – Apply a Coat of Paint

 The average garage is dark, dirty, and dingy.
 Luckily, a couple of coats of paint can quickly transform the space.
 White is always a great color for a garage art studio, but it’s your space, and your imagination is the only limit.
-Consider upgrading the floors as well as the walls for a complete overhaul of the ambiance.
+Consider upgrading the floors and the walls for a complete overhaul of the ambiance.

 Step Three – Add More Lighting

 You can’t make art by the light of a dim overhead bulb or dirty neon light fixture.
-You can either add to the existing lighting or install an entirely new lighting system.
-If you prefer to work by sunlight, it’s also possible to add windows and even a skylight.
+You can add to the existing lighting or install an entirely new lighting system.
+If you prefer to work by sunlight, adding windows and even a skylight is possible.

 Step Four – Figure Out Storage

 Your garage art studio is both a workspace and a storage space.
-But if you don’t have adequate amounts of the right kind of storage, your supplies will quickly overwhelm the confines.
+But if you don’t have adequate storage, your supplies will quickly overwhelm the confines.
 Figure out what you need to keep on hand and how much room it will take to store it.
-Then consider storage options that are convenient, easy to use, and safe enough to protect finished projects.
+Then, consider storage options that are convenient, easy to use, and safe enough to protect finished projects.

 Step Five – Bring in the Furniture

 Your garage is now clean, bright, and functional.
 The final step is to bring in the furniture you need.
-This could range from a massive project table or a dark room setup to a simple writing desk or work bench.
-Make sure that you don’t overcrowd the space with furniture, or break the bank buying stuff that will only get messy and worn down.
+This could range from a massive project table or a dark room setup to a simple writing desk or workbench.
+Make sure you don’t overcrowd the space with furniture or break the bank by buying stuff that will only get messy and worn down.

 Make Your Studio a Reality with the Help of Garage Designs